 The final Pickford town house that was thought to be built in Ashbourne was Compton House (1768-70), which was built for a young lawyer (Thomas Beresford) who had made his fortune from coal mining.
 The house, like ‘The Grey House’, was constructed with an ashlar stone facade over three storeys.
 However, the Palladian detailing differs from the two earlier houses in that the Venetian windows flank the central fanlight door case on the ground floor, which is decorated with vermiculated pilasters.
 The first floor windows are traditional 4/3 ratio sash windows situated in three shallow recessed arches.
 This facade is identical to a house designed by Pickford around the same period on Friar Gate, Derby (No44), which is situated near Pickford’s own house to the west of the city. ♣

 The Georgian idiom was always about architectural good manners, or at least the perception of such, a repeated exercise in formality expressed through the devices of classical anonymity.
-Georgian town houses, as Ian Nairn was often fond of saying, are ‘all Queen Anne at the front and Mary Ann at the back’, meaning that the facade was always more formally important than the structure of the building in its entirety, an obvious material trait of Compton House.
+Georgian town houses, as Ian Nairn was often fond of saying, are ‘all Queen Anne up front and Mary Ann around the back’, meaning that the facade was always more formally important than the structure of the building in its entirety, an obvious material trait of Compton House.
 The ashlar facade is simply that, the deployment of material to enhance its presence and project the characteristics of wealth and good taste.
 Pickford was a type of exemplar in this practice, his material camouflages of classical refinement and proportion were highly sort after during the latter part of the eighteenth century, perhaps providing the foundations for the very British and middling tradition of ‘keeping up with the Joneses’.
 Compton House represents a maturity of style in the Pickford houses, a transition that can possibly be attributed to the earlier designs for St Helen’s House in Derby.

 It is fair to say, as we highlighted earlier, that Pickford lacked the reputation and talent of his contemporaries, however, his defining architectural legacy was to exploit the prevailing Palladian motifs and sensibilities and transplant them, with good grace and a sense of proportion, into the provincial towns and cities of the English Midlands.
 The reason we now employ the adjective ‘Georgian’ to describe the town of Ashbourne is in large part due to the architectural vision and practice of Joseph Pickford.
 In 1781 the Venetian architect Giannantonio Selva visited England and was introduced to Pickford during a tour of St Helen’s House in Derby.
 He later commented in his diary that he was surprised that Pickford had never been to Italy for how else could a provincial builder in the English Midlands design houses and villas that would not have seemed out of place in the streets of Vicenza.♣ High praise indeed!